 Open Your Windows

-The annual fireworks display over Victoria Harbour is one of Hong Kong’s biggest Lunar New Year traditions (our city’s way of warding off bad luck with a bang), and we always look forward to seeing how the year’s display will top the last.
-But since there’ll be no fireworks this year, we have to find other ways to ring in the new year.
-With most of us celebrating at home, you can carry out the custom of opening your windows at the stroke of midnight, which some households believe in doing, to usher out the old year and welcome in the Year of the Ox.
+The annual fireworks display over Victoria Harbour is one of Hong Kong’s biggest Chinese New Year traditions (our city’s way of warding off bad luck with a bang), and we always look forward to seeing how the year’s display will top the last.
+This year’s fireworks are to be confirmed, so we may have to find other ways to ring in the new year.
+With most of us celebrating at home, you can carry out the custom of opening your windows at the stroke of midnight, which some households believe in doing, to usher out the old year and welcome in the Year of the Rabbit.